Is There a Link Between Iodine and Acne?

 The question of whether iodine intake is linked with acne has been the subject of scientific debate for decades because some studies show a relationship between high doses of iodine and acne-like eruptions called acneiform eruptions.
-Acneiform eruptions look like acne but are not the typical acne vulgaris lesions that many people experience during their adolescence.
+Acneiform eruptions look like acne but are not the typical acne vulgaris lesions that many people experience during their adolescence and beyond.

-As time has passed, we now have compelling evidence that there is no such relationship with typical levels of iodine.
-While it may be wise to avoid very high levels of iodine, when the research is taken as a whole, there is no convincing evidence that iodine in any regular amount would be related to incidence or severity of acne.
-Before we look at the research concerning the relationship between iodine and acne, let’s look at what iodine is, why we need it, and how we obtain it.
+As time has passed, we now have compelling evidence that there is no relationship between typical levels of iodine intake and acne.
+Before we look at the research concerning the relationship between iodine and acne, let's look at what iodine is, why we need it, and how we obtain it.

 What Is Iodine, and Why Do We Need It?